 \subsection{Analytic trajectory bootstrap for finite $D$}

-Above we use the large $D$ expansion results to derive explicit formulas for the analytic trajectories and eigenvalue distributions.
+Above we used the large $D$ expansion results to derive explicit formulas for the analytic trajectories and eigenvalue distributions.
 They provide good approximations at large $D$, but become less accurate at finite $D$.
-Below we propose some ansatz for the finite $D$ solutions.
+Below we propose some ansatz for the finite $D$ trajectories.
 They resemble the functional forms of the large $D$ formulas, but the coefficients of the polynomial approximations are free parameters.
-We then use symmetries and the loop equations to determine the free parameters, and solve some finite $D$ Yang-Mills matrix models.
+We then use symmetries, contraction limit and the loop equations to determine the free parameters, and solve the Yang-Mills matrix model at finite $D$.